awsdocs/aws-snowball-user-guide/doc_source/transfer-petabytes.md

 ### Step 5: Create Your Jobs Using the AWS Snowball Management Console<a name="make-jobs"></a>

-Now that you know how many Snowballs you need, you can create an import job for each appliance\.
+Now that you know how many Snowballs you need, you can create an import job for each device\.
 Because each Snowball import job involves a single Snowball, you create multiple import jobs\.
 For more information, see [Create an Import Job](create-import-job.md)\.

 ### Step 6: Separate Your Data into Transfer Segments<a name="prepare-segments"></a>